aisingapore/TagUI/README.md

 ### CONDITIONS EXAMPLES
 - Conditions can be expressed in natural language (optional brackets) or JavaScript
+- Write text in quotation marks (either ' or " is ok), to differentiate from variable names
 - JavaScript can be used (CasperJS's context) - if/for/while applies to the next step

 Condition (in natural language)|JavaScript